pegros/PEG_APEX/help/sfpegQueueableUtility.md

 i.e. having only one job of a given queueable Apex class running at a given moment.
 * this prevents job queue overflow and enforces better parallelisation of asynch processes
 * this provides more control on the order in which business logic should be applied on records
-* this reduces the risk of concurrent access to the same records
+* this reduces the risk of concurrent accesses to the same records

 Typical use case is to trigger an asynchronous process upon record creation / update to finalize the records, e.g. because callouts are required or if its logic consumes too